fatimma2003/first-AI-task/README.md

 # first-AI-task
-Develop an AI model that can differentiate between wilted and fresh roses.
+We developed an AI model that distinguishes between wilted and fresh roses using Teachable Machine.